Late Night Tales: Turin Brakes

-Late Night Tales: Turin Brakes is a DJ mix album, mixed by Turin Brakes.
-It is the 11th in Late Night Tales' Late Night Tales / Another Late Night series.
+Late Night Tales: Turin Brakes is a DJ mix album, mixed by the English band Turin Brakes.
+It is the 11th in Late Night Tales' Late Night Tales / Another Late Night series, released on 16 February 2004.
+The album features an exclusive cover of the Rolling Stones' "Moonlight Mile."

 Turin Brakes were approached to release a compilation in 2003.

 Since the release Turin Brakes have done several DJ sets in the London area.
-The album features an exclusive cover of the Rolling Stones' "Moonlight Mile."